wascc/wascc-dev-site/content/docs/concepts/actor_bindings.md

   weight = 20
 +++

-An _actor binding_ is a di-directional association between an actor and a capability provider.
+An _actor binding_ is a bi-directional association between an actor and a capability provider.
 In most cases, an actor will only ever have a single relationship with a given capability provider, however, there can be many.

 For example, assume that your actor communicates solely using the `wascc:messaging` capability.
 It might want a separate connection for a _control plane_ and a connection for the main _application logic_.
 In this case, there would be two actor bindings: